alexriggio/BERT-LoRA-TensorRT/README.md

 This project makes use of the following technologies and tools:

 * **Python**: The programming language used for implementing the project.
-* **NumPy**: A library utilized for enabling efficient operations on multi-dimensional data structures, particularly in scenarios where PyTorch tensors were not appropriate.
+* **NumPy**: A library used for efficient multi-dimensional data operations where PyTorch tensors aren't suitable.
 * **Pandas**: A library used for cleaning, transforming, and exploring the data prior to model fine-tuning.
 * **PyTorch**: A library used to build the BERT and LoRA models from scratch and for fine-tuning.
 * **Hugging Face Transformers**: A library used to access pretrained models and weights.
 It was predominantly employed to load these models and conduct further training in the optimization section of this project.
 * **NVIDIA TensorRT**: A high-performance deep learning inference optimizer and runtime library used to optimize models for fast inference.
 * **Transformer-Deploy Library**: A library used to simplify the the process of applying TensorRT inference optimizations to the models.
+* **ONNX**: An open standard for representing machine learning models used for converting PyTorch models into a format that can be optimized by TensorRT.
-* **Docker**: Deployed to ensure a consistent and replicable environment, particularly instrumental in streamlining the installation of NVIDIA dependencies such as CUDA and cuBLAS.
+* **Docker**: Deployed to ensure a consistent and replicable environment, streamlining the installation of NVIDIA dependencies such as CUDA and cuBLAS.

 ## Table of contents
 * [Part 1: Building BERT from Scratch](#building-bert-from-scratch)
 * [Part 2: Building LoRA From Scratch](#building-lora-from-scratch)